UX

 Corporate identity

-A corporate identity is a combination of visual elements that convey a certain atmosphere, in accordance with the vision and mission of the company.
-These elements must be unique and recognizable.
-In order to maintain uniformity across the various channels, these items are elaborated in a corporate identity guide.
+A corporate identity is a combination of visual elements that convey a certain atmosphere in accordance with the company's vision and mission.
+These items should be unique and recognizable.
+To maintain uniformity across channels, these things are worked out in a corporate identity guide.

 Styleguide

-A styleguide is a collection of all user interface elements that have been addressed in the visual design.
-The design and behaviors of the elements are described in this guide.
+A style guide is a collection of all user interface elements that have been addressed in the visual design.
+Here their design and behaviors are described.
 This allows us to know what properties each object has.
-It is a very useful tool for frontend developments.
+It is a very useful tool for front-end developments.

 A style guide consists of: